 Bhagya Vastu | Premium Astrology & Vastu Consultation

-Vastu planning during new home construction site visit
+Vastu consultant reviewing new home construction plans on site

 When you're constructing a new home, the planning stage determines everything that follows.
 At BhagyaVastu, we approach vastu for new home construction not as decorative advice, but as a structural planning system applied during real construction stages.

-This guidance is rooted in Indian residential construction realities—plot constraints, municipal setbacks, soil behavior, and climate response.
+This guidance is rooted in Indian residential construction realities—plot constraints, municipal setbacks, soil behaviour, and climate response.
 Decisions taken at foundation and structural stages define long-term stability and living comfort.

 Unlike post-construction remedies, this approach works before mistakes are locked into concrete, allowing architecture, structure, and services to align naturally.